Zete0/Guides/Brand New/Brand New? v4.md

 [**BARCastTV**](https://www.youtube.com/@BARCastTV) - Good 1v1 player, channel has a lot of interviews with top tier players and tournaments
 [**Raghna**](https://www.youtube.com/@raghna) - Raghna is one of the best BAR players, and has some old, but still useful starter content
-[**Wintergaming**](https://www.youtube.com/playlist?list=PLUG8Uhis3FKyXyHCwoqjZyEsr4-K2G37X) - Winter was quite new when he made these videos, but there is still some informational videos

 ### There is also many twitch streamers!
 [Beyond All Reason on Twitch!](https://www.twitch.tv/directory/category/beyond-all-reason)
 Also check out the [**Official Beyond All Reason Youtube**](https://www.youtube.com/@BeyondAllReason) for official tournament coverage, new update promos, Q&A videos, and official BAR OST.